codebarista-de/products-generator/README.md

-# products_generator
+# Products Generator

-Generates an EXCEL file with products from a CSV file and an HTML template compatible to the Shopware Admin Desktop Tool
+Generates an EXCEL file with products from a CSV file and an HTML template compatible to the Shopware Admin Desktop Tool.